patrickdx/3311-Project/log.md

 -Edward: Made a class that checks how much each item should be supplied in each room, added more tests in the ItemRepositoryTest class and made a controller class for roomInventory

 - Devesh: Added a view item list button for each room so that a user can get a list of items in a room.
+- Patrick: Added `RoomIventory` and added new `RoomTier`s to each room, specifying the amentities they each get, and refactoringf.